 This is usually temporary.
 Once the blood sugars are decreased, the vision will clear up.
-However, continued, prolonged elevated sugars can cause retinopathy (new blood growth, and bleeding) in the eye which causes permanent damage.
+However, prolonged elevated sugars can cause retinopathy (new blood growth, and bleeding) in the eye which causes permanent damage.

 - Are those who have Type I or Type II diabetes more susceptible to damage?